 Looking to add the beauty of artificial plants to a space?
 Afraid it’s going to look too fake?
 Read more to find out how to make faux foliage look great!

-This beautiful seven foot tall faux Bird of Paradise plant creates the illusion of height in our guest bedroom.
+This beautiful six foot tall faux Bird of Paradise plant creates the illusion of height in our guest bedroom.
 The ceilings are only eight feet high and can easily feel weighed down due to the visual of the ceiling fan.
 The ceiling fan definitely had to stay (we live in Texas — it gets too hot to go without), so anything that I can do to add height to any of the rooms while maintaining fans in our home is worthwhile.
 Plus, a great boho bedroom needs some freshness through plants!
 I’ve never spent so much on a faux plant but, in my case, it made sense.

 There are many advantages and disadvantages to decorating with artificial plants.
 Let’s explore a few to see if they are a good fit for you!

 First, artificial plants require zero watering.
 That’s awesome because that’s one less plant’s soil to check.
 Second, plants do not require sunlight.
 That means that it does not matter the direction in which the window in the room faces, I can still have the tall plant of my dreams.

 That’s especially vital in my home as I do not receive a lot of northern exposed windows, i.e. I don’t have a lot of sunlight.
 Truly, growing a bird of paradise plant at all, let alone 6 ft. tall, in my home requires a great deal of work.

 Third, these full plants do not require any humidity.
 That is something I deal with a lot in my home.
 I have bamboo flooring and they have recommended humidity levels in our house to maintain a stable floor.
 Thus I can’t have a lot of added humidity.